mnani87/clarity/README.md

 ## Installation

-Bundled .app versions are available to download: go to https://mnani87.github.io/mnanihome/clarityone.html
+Bundled .app versions are available to download for some of the apps: go to https://mnani87.github.io/mnanihome/clarityone.html

 For building from source, you can clone the repository.
 Each app is contained in a single python script.
 There is a 'requirements' text file for each app.
+Use the 'clarityone_[appname].py' file if available, else use the 'clarity_[appname].py' scripts.
+Download requirements.txt for each app (or simply see the necessary imports at the start of the code for the app).
+Download the script and for easiest workflow, create a folder for each app.
+Place the downloaded script into the folder.
+Start a terminal session at the relevant folder.
+Start a virtual environment with `python3 -m venv venv` and then install dependencies as requirement with `pip install [dependencies]`.
+Then you can open the app with `python3 [scriptname.py]` - make sure to replace [dependencies] and ]scriptname.py] with the dependencies required to be installed, and with the actual name of the python file.
+Pyinstaller can be used to create your own .app version, which can be placed in your applications folders too.

 ## Usage